fatemesima/Online-Hierarchical-Clustering/README.md

 ## 📌 Overview

-Traditional hierarchical clustering algorithms (such as HAC) are offline and require the entire dataset to be available beforehand.
+Traditional hierarchical clustering algorithms (such as HAC) are **offline** and require the entire dataset to be available beforehand.
-In this project, I have implemented their **online/streaming versions (OHAC and OTD)** that can incrementally update the cluster structure as new data points arrive.
+To address this limitation, we explore and implement several **online/streaming hierarchical clustering algorithms** that can incrementally update the cluster structure as new data points arrive.

+In particular, this repository includes:
+- **Offline algorithms:** RCT and PRC
+- **Online/streaming algorithms:** OHAC, OTD, and our proposed method **OPRC**

 ---